-At the start of the week, Sterling was hovering around the psychologically significant benchmark rates against the Euro and Dollar, of 1.20 and 1.30 respectively.
+At the start of the week, sterling was hovering around the psychologically significant benchmark rates against the Euro and Dollar, of 1.20 and 1.30 respectively.
 Currently at the time of writing, Sterling is sitting just below at 1.1986 against the Euro with cable sitting at 1.2978 (08.50, 18/2).
 Normally these figures would put the market in a good head space but the next few days bring trade negotiations, with some unflattering headline reporting as the anticipated fallout.

 With that kind of potential negative sentiment on the horizon, the possibility for the Pound to continue its ascendance doesn’t feel realistic.

 Holding off from any Euro or USD purchase in recent weeks has proven a sound strategy up to this point.
 The previous week saw the Pound-to-Euro exchange rate rise to its highest level since December, excluding the election rise, as the Pound-to-dollar recovered to a record high of 1.3069.
-The worry now is a year which ends in further deal deadlock, something the market is very aware of.
+The worry now is a year that ends in further deal deadlock, something the market is very aware of.

 Will Stephenson of Privalgo states: